animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 # Transitions

 > ⚠️ Animotion uses the [View Transitions API (single document)](https://caniuse.com/view-transitions) which is Baseline newly available since Oct 2025.
-The core presentations features still work in older browsers, but they might not show all transitions.
+The core presentation features still work in older browsers, but they might not show all transitions.

 ## Animating elements